gspanglett/McGillBibliographyStylesheet/README.md

 ### Option 1:  Use install script

- 1. Download https://github.com/gspanglett/McGillBibliographyStylesheet/blob/master/McGillStyle.zip, and unzip all contents to a folder.
+ 1. Download McGillStyle.zip, and unzip all contents to a folder.

   1a.
 Alternatively, download the following files to a directory:  BIBFORM.XML, types.xml, McGillLegal.xsl, McGillBibliographyInstaller.sh